gardener/machine-spec/spec.md

 #### Concurrency

 In general the CMI-Client is responsible for ensuring that there is no more than one call “in-flight” per machine at a given time.
-However, in some circumstances, the CMI-Client maybe lose state (for example when the CMI-Client crashes and restarts), and MAY issue multiple calls simultaneously for the same machine.
+However, in some circumstances, the CMI-Client MAY lose state (for example when the CMI-Client crashes and restarts), and MAY issue multiple calls simultaneously for the same machine.
 The plugin SHOULD handle this as gracefully as possible.
 The error code `ABORTED` MAY be returned by the plugin in this case (see the [Error Scheme](#error-scheme) section for details).